 Heatwaves pose a significant public health risk in Johannesburg[17].
 Research has revealed temperature thresholds associated with a heightened risk of mortality.
 Such insights emphasize the importance of characterizing past and future heatwaves to enhance heat health warning systems and inform health-centric policy-making[23].

 Against the backdrop of the Urban Heat Island (UHI) phenomenon, the myriad socio-economic inequalities, infrastructural challenges, and health-related considerations in Johannesburg make it an ideal study site for our research[24].
-By dissecting these complexities in the context of climate, we hope to enhance our understanding of the multi-layered relationships between urban heat exposure, population vulnerability, and health outcomes.
+By dissecting these complexities in the context of climate, we aim to enhance our understanding of the multi-layered relationships between urban heat exposure, population vulnerability, and health outcomes.
 These insights will serve as valuable inputs for the evolution of heat health warning systems and policies designed to safeguard the most vulnerable from the health impacts of heat exposure.

 Aims and Objectives:

-The primary objective of this research study is to deepen our understanding of the complex, spatially and demographically stratified heat-health interactions that are common in large African cities.
+The primary objective of this research study is to deepen our understanding of the complex, spatially, and demographically stratified heat-health interactions common in large African cities.

 1. Map intra-urban heat vulnerability and exposure across urban areas in large African cities, quantifying the intra-urban socio-economic and environmental vulnerability (Aim 1).